 Regardless of the specific circumstances, our experienced Westchester criminal defense lawyers have had success in obtaining dismissals, avoiding jail and sometimes even criminal records.
 We understand that mistakes happen and our experienced White Plains criminal defense attorneys can keep a mistake from ruining your life.

-Our consultations are always free and our criminal defense lawyers are always on your side.
+Our consultations are always free and our Manhattan criminal defense lawyers and White Plains criminal defense attorneys are always on your side.

 White Plains, N.Y.
 10601